Add or Edit a Box Business Source

 -

-Following the above leading practices results in a workflow whereby the user query is authenticated server side via a search token that enforces the search hub from which the query originates, which can’t be modified by users or client-side code.
-The query then passes through a specific query pipeline based on a search hub condition, and the query results are filtered using the pipeline filter rules.
+Following the above leading practices results in a workflow whereby the user query is authenticated server side via a search token that enforces the search hub from which the query originates.
+Therefore, the query can’t be modified by users or client-side code.
+The query then passes through a specific query pipeline based on a search hub condition, and the query results are filtered using the filter rules.

 Filter rules allow you to enter hidden query expressions to be added to all queries going through a given query pipeline.